silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

 To test functionality correctly, we must use consistent data.
 If we are testing our code with the same data each time, we can trust our tests to yield reliable results and to identify when the logic changes.
 Each test run in SilverStripe starts with a fresh database containing no records. `Fixtures` provide a way to describe the initial data to load into the database.
-The [api:SapphireTest] class takes care of populating a test database with data from fixtures - all we have to do is define them.
+The [api:SilverStripe\Dev\SapphireTest] class takes care of populating a test database with data from fixtures - all we have to do is define them.

 Fixtures are defined in `YAML`. `YAML` is a markup language which is deliberately simple and easy to read, so it is